 The development of the interlanguage environment gave pointers as to what might be needed from a purely formal model of parallel computation, which were mostly consistent with a spatially oriented outlook.
-Perhaps the most important insight was that any programmed act of computation should always be associated with an explicit location in which to store the result, which inspired the design of the α -Ram family of models [9], and the Synchronic A-Ram finite model in particular.
-The model not only provides a simple semantics for an interlanguage, but also suggests directions for developing novel architectures.
+Perhaps the most important insight was that any act of computation should always be associated with an explicit location in which to store the result, which inspired the design of the $\alpha$ -Ram family of models [9], and the Synchronic A-Ram finite model in particular.
+The models not only provide a simple semantics for any programming language, but also suggest directions for developing novel architectures.

-The Synchronic A-Ram is a globally clocked, fine grained, simultaneous read, exclusive write machine, and may be viewed as the lowest level, formal model for FPGAs.
-It incorporates a conventional, finite array of cells or registers composed of a constant number of bits, wherein the transmission of information between any two registers or bits occurs in one machine cycle.1
+The Synchronic A-Ram is a globally clocked, fine grained, simultaneous read, exclusive write machine, and is put forward as the lowest level, formal model for FPGAs.
+It incorporates a conventional, finite array of cells or registers composed of a constant number of bits, wherein the transmission of information between any two registers or bits occurs in one machine cycle.